cutde-org/cutde/cibuildwheel-scripts/README.md

 # TDE Wheel Testing Scripts

+## ⚠️ **DISCLAIMER: VIBE-CODED SOFTWARE** ⚠️

+**WARNING**: Everything in this directory was shamelessly vibe-coded! **Don't overthink it!**

+We just need to ensure that the wheels are not broken, so we can afford to be somewhat careless.

+---

 This directory contains Python scripts for comprehensive testing of cutde wheels across platforms and Python versions, using modern tools for better reliability and ease of use.

 ## 🚀 Key Features